woocommerce/woocommerce/readme.txt

 * Enhancement - Only include order erasure bulk action if erasure is enabled in settings. #22354
 * Enhancement - Customer notes containing URLs now automatically converts to clickable links. #21927
 * Enhancement - Add increase and decrease stock options to bulk edit form. #22475
+* Enhancement - Allow states in zones to be searched by country name. #22339
 * Tweak - Generalize shipping estimate text on cart page. #22467
 * Tweak - Include auto draft orders in order list filters. #22380
 * Tweak - Only include the network orders widget on the main site dashboard. #22318